nrinaudo/nrinaudo.github.com/_articles/capabilities.md

 def println(a: Any): Print ?=> Unit =
   p ?=> p.println(a.toString)
 ```

+It's important to note that this is very intentionally shadowing the standard `println` function.
+This would probably usually be considered a bad idea, but in this very specific context, I want our final code to look exactly like the one we started with, except for the types.

 That's really it for `Print`.
 We can now update `run` to rely on it.
 Since our capability-enabled `println` takes precedence over the default `Predefs.println`, all we need to do is update the type of `run`:
 ```scala